 The club run a large very successful "Former Players Association" started by the late Jack Davies and who meet regularly throughout the year at home and away pre match lunches.
 Details of this sub section can be obtained from Pete Boyle on 0780 1914 833.

-A big landmark in the history of Kenilworth RFC took place in 2015 when a Ladies playing section was formed.
-After playing an initial season of non league rugby they promptly won their league in 16/17 and 17/18 and now reside in level 3 of the Ladies structure.
-In April 2018 they reached the final of the RFU Intermediate Cup.
+A big landmark in the history of Kenilworth RFC took place in 2015 when a Womens playing section was formed.
+After playing an initial season of non-league rugby, they promptly won their league in 16/17, 17/18 & 18/19 and now reside in level 2 of the National Womens structure in Championship 1 (North).
+In April 2018, they also reached the final of the RFU Intermediate Cup.